Sending our children back to school may seem like a huge step after a long break-off. Often more so, when our children have special educational needs.

 "University will have lots of support in place for you so make the most of it.
 Applying for Disabled Student Allowance (DSA) if you have a disability – I did and honestly it’s going to make a massive difference knowing I have someone there to help me with my work and getting settled into the university."

-"Finally get prepared now with your stationary, folders, plastic wallets, pens, highlighters and my top tip that saves me a lot of time when I am studying is Extra Long A4 dividers from Rymans."
+"Get prepared now with your stationary, folders, plastic wallets, pens, highlighters.
+My top tip that saves me a lot of time when I am studying is extra long A4 dividers from Rymans."

 What's next?